godhelpjun/mk-sql-data/Prerequisites.md

 # Using Oracle

+The CONNECT-string may vary depending on the Version and the location of the databse.

 ## Install instantclient from ORACLE and sqlplus

 - go to the ORACLE website and search for INSTANTCLIENT